Brenig and Alwen

 The arrangement continues during 2020.

-Do not turn up at Brenig (not having booked) unless you are intending to buy a day ticket from them.
+Do not turn up at Brenig (not having booked) unless you are intending to buy a day ticket for a guest from the machine on site (Cash only £23).

 All Brenig rules must be followed including leaving a catch return on the day of fishing.
 Our usual booking conditions apply as published in our handbook, only one Brenig booking at any one time.
 Our committee will monitor the bookings to ensure fair access for members.